wwwouaiebe/EncryptDecrypt/README.md

 Because of the "connect-src 'self'" statement, it is not possible to decrypt a file that is on another server than the one where EncryptDecrypt is installed.
 You must modify this instruction, according to the rules of Content Security Policy.

-It may be useful to add 'integrity' and 'crossorigin' attributes to the link and script tags.
+It may be useful to add 'integrity' and 'crossorigin' attributes to the link and script tags (see demo).